Inflatable seal profilesInflatable seal types

 Grooved and tapered seal

 Grooved and tapered seals handle higher pressures.
-Expansion is smaller than for other types.
+Expansion is somewhat smaller than with other types.
 The sidewalls are not reinforced, they stretch when the seal is inflated and this allows the necessary expansion.

 More information about inflatable seals?